-Benefit terms, including contribution requirements, for NICLHD are established and may be amended by the District's Board of Directors.
-For each employee in the pension plan, the District is required to contribute 7 percent as a percent of annual salary, exclusive of overtime pay, to an individual employee account.
+Benefit terms, including contribution requirements, for NICLHD are established and may be amended by the District's board of directors.
+Beginning August 1, 2023 for each employee in the pension plan, the District is required to match up to 3.5% of contributions elected by employees who are allowed to contribute to the plan.
 Employees are not permitted to make contributions to the pension plan.
-For the year ended June 30, 2022, the District made employer contributions in the amount of \$347,300.
+The District does not contribute to this plan if an employee does not elect to contribute.
+For the year ended June 30, 2023, the District made employer contributions in the amount of \$1,272,246.